Navdevl/turbohustle/content/blog/engine-braking-control-moto-gp.md

 ### Need for Advancements

 Larger capacity motorcycles produce a greater force of engine braking which can be vulnerable in some situations.
 Too much of engine braking can make the rear wheel to lock-up with hazardous after-effects.
 When FIM reduced the maximum fuel consumption significantly, a severe engine braking technique was adopted by cutting off the fuel injectors when the rider lets off the throttle.
-But this strategy leads to severe crashes due to rear wheels getting locked-up frequently.
+But this strategy steered to severe crashes due to rear wheel getting locked-up frequently.
 After this, some refinement was made to the craft of engine braking through the modern electronics which is presently known as Engine Braking Control (EBC).

 ![](/img/2018/08/motor_sport_blog_3_january_2017_ebc_graph.png)

-Its no wonder that this image sounds skeptical but the image will be resolved into some proper information in the content below.
+It's no wonder that this image sounds skeptical but the image will be resolved into some proper information in the content below.

 ### Prerequisite for Engine Braking Strategy